-As an alternative to the research occasioned by the Rabbit Hole hypothesis, consider the mechanisms illustrated by Bridle and "Elsagate."
+As an alternative to the research occasioned by the rabbit hole hypothesis, consider the mechanisms illustrated by Bridle and "Elsagate."

 There is very little comprehensive information about internet use among children, but it is increasingly common among younger generations to have had internet access for essentially their entire lives.
 This has been met with an explosion of new content targeted at people in the single-digit age range.
-The very young are incapable of being discerning (having just recently discovered object permanence, and still very much enamored of the idea of counting), but their presence in front of tablets touching YouTube thumbnails registers all the same with the apparatus as audience demand.
+The very young are incapable of being discerning (having just recently discovered object permanence, and still very much enamored of the idea of counting), but their presence in front of tablets touching YouTube thumbnails still registers with the algorithmic system as audience demand.

 The quasi-algorithmic learning process being conducted by human content producers can actually happen with no human input at all.
-Most bizarre and disturbing are the channels that "do away with the human actors to create infinite reconfigurable versions of the same videos over and over again.
+Most bizarre and disturbing are the channels which "do away with the human actors to create infinite reconfigurable versions of the same videos over and over again.
 What is occurring here is clearly automated.
 Stock animations, audio tracks, and lists of keywords being assembled in their thousands to produce an endless stream of videos."

-Here is the clearest existence proof of demand creating its own supply.
+Here is the clearest "existence proof" of demand creating its own supply.
 There is no intentionality in the production process, just pure pattern matching.
-If the fourteen-month-old set stopped using YouTube, these videos would stop being produced, quickly.
+If the 14-month-old set stopped using YouTube, these videos would stop being produced, quickly.
 Even though these videos have millions of views, the argument that the influence is unidirectional from video producers to video consumers - the same argument that is taken as a given when discussing "radicalization" - is manifestly implausible in this case.
-There is no reason that so many of these nonsense videos would have been created in the absence of public measures of audience demand in the form of pre-rationalized YouTube viewcount metrics.
+There is no reason that so many of these nonsense videos would have been created in the absence of public measures of "audience demand" in the form of pre-rationalized YouTube viewcount metrics.